dougiesquire/xstatstests/README.md

 - `xsampletests.friedmanchisquare` : Friedman chi-squared test on K repeated samples
 - `xsampletests.brunnermunzel` : Brunner-Munzel test on two independent samples
 - `xsampletests.ansari` : Ansari-Bradley test for equal distribution scale parameters from two independent samples
+- `xsampletests.bartlett` : Bartlett test for the variances of K independent samples
+- `xsampletests.levene` : Levene test for the variances of K independent samples
+- `xsampletests.fligner` : Fligner-Killeen test for the variances of Kindependent samples

 This package was originally called `xks` but was renamed when tests additional to the KS test were added.